CI Direct Investing Review 2025 (Formerly WealthBar)

 With CI Direct Investing’s app you can access all of your CI Investment Accounts in one place.
 Its sleek interface is easy to navigate, allowing you to fund your accounts, track your investments, and even open an interest earning savings account as well as access financial advice.

-The app has a solid 4.3 star rating on the Google Play store and a 4.6 on the Apple App Store.
+The app has a solid 4.6 star rating on both the Google Play store and the Apple App Store.
 Users reviews include comments on its excellent functionality, and easy access to real financial advisors.
 Having access to financial advisors through their app definitely sets CI Direct Investing apart from other mobile platforms.

 When Did WealthBar Become CI Direct Investing?